cybertec-postgresql/pgwatch/docs/long_term_installations.md

-the most typical approach would be to write some script or Cronjob that parses the company's internal inventory database, files or endpoints and translate changes to according CRUD operations on the *pgwatch3.monitored_db* table directly.
+the most typical approach would be to write some script or Cronjob that parses the company's internal inventory database, files or endpoints and translate changes to according CRUD operations on the *pgwatch.monitored_db* table directly.

 One could also use the *REST API* for that purpose.

-If pgwatch3 configuration is kept in YAML files, it should be also relatively easy to automate the maintenance as the configuration can be organized so that one file represent a single monitoring entry, i.e. the `--config` parameter can also refer to a folder of YAML files.
+If pgwatch configuration is kept in YAML files, it should be also relatively easy to automate the maintenance as the configuration can be organized so that one file represent a single monitoring entry, i.e. the `--config` parameter can also refer to a folder of YAML files.

-## Updating the pgwatch3 collector
+## Updating the pgwatch collector

-The pgwatch3 metrics gathering daemon is the core component of the solution alas the most critical one.
+The pgwatch metrics gathering daemon is the core component of the solution alas the most critical one.
 So it's definitely recommended to update it at least once per year or minimally when some freshly released Postgres major version instances are added to monitoring.
 New Postgres